valamidev/candlestick-convert/README.md

 # candlestick-convert

-This package allow you to convert OHLC candles from given timeframe into a new timeframe.
+This package allow you to convert or create OHLC Charts.

 **Supported formats:**
 - CCXT OHLC  ``` [Object,Object] ```
 - Array  ``` [[],[]] ```

 **Features:**
+- Candlestick support (by period of time)
+- Tick Chart support (by number of trades)
 - No Dependencies
 - Performance single for..loop() used
 - Skip missing candles